ABOUT US

 Values

 Employment Connection shall maintain a fundamental commitment to exceptional client service in our community.
-To accomplish that commitment, we believe we are a part of a team that is mutually shared by ALL.
+To accomplish this commitment, we welcome clients of all backgrounds.

 We shall provide an environment that encourages the personal growth of both staff and clients and a system that will empower them to meet the employment needs of the people of our community.